-Your excess payment is a ‘customer contribution payment’ that an insured person (that’s you) needs to make in the event of an at fault claim.
+Your excess payment is a ‘customer contribution payment’ that a policy holder needs to make in the event of an at-fault claim.
 Generally speaking, the higher your excess payment, the lower your premium can be.
-However, think carefully before making your excess payment too high, as you don’t want to put yourself in a bind later on if you cannot afford it
+However, think carefully before setting your excess payment too high, as you don’t want to put yourself in a bind later on if you need to make a claim.

 The type of car insurance cover you choose has an enormous impact on your premium.
 There are a few different types you can take out.

 Third Party Property insurance protects you for the cost of repairs to third party property if there’s an accident and you’re at fault, usually up to a certain amount.
 This means that if you’re involved in an accident, your insurer pays your claim for repairs, damages or replacement to third party vehicles and property involved in the incident (i.e. cars and property not owned by you).
 Of course, factors such as the make and age of your car, your age and driving history can impact the price you pay for this insurance.

 Third Party Fire and Theft protects you in a similar way to Third Party Property insurance, but also includes cover for fire and theft-related incidents (up to a certain amount) for your vehicle.
 In some cases, Third Party Fire and Theft will also provide cover up to a certain amount for damages to your vehicle if you’re involved in an incident with an uninsured driver, where they’re at fault.